 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.

-Carter, Sheri, "Developing Clinical Judgment through the Implementation of Information and Communication Technology, such as the Electronic Healthcare Record (EHR)" (2018).
+Carter, Sherri, "Developing Clinical Judgment through the Implementation of Information and Communication Technology, such as the Electronic Healthcare Record (EHR)" (2018).
 Nursing Theses and Capstone Projects.
 346.